spiral/docs/grpc/streaming.md

 ```

 ## Consumer
-The client/consumer application will be displaying all streamed content directly into `strdout`.
+The client/consumer application will be displaying all streamed content directly into `stdout`.
 You can create it in a
 separate directory.
 Copy the `stream` directory and `app.crt` to your client application.

 ```bash
 $ go mod init client
 ```

-Application will look as following:
+The application will look as follows:

 ```golang
 package main